What Is a Paralegal?

-Paralegals in law offices often help keep the cost of legal ser-vices down.
-However, many people believe that if they go to a document preparation ser-vice, they can get the same quality service as a legal office.
+Paralegals in law offices often help keep the cost of legal services down.
+However, many people believe that if they go to a document preparation service, they can get the same quality service as a legal office.
 This is not the case (unless your lawyer is not very good).
-In fact, document preparation firms, even if they call them-selves "paralegals," are limited to provide "self-help" assistance, as defined in 6400 of the Business and Professions Code.
+Document preparation firms, even if they call themselves "paralegals," are limited to providing "self-help" assistance, as defined in 6400 of the Business and Professions Code.
 If any legal advice is necessary, they must refer you to a lawyer, however, all too often, they cross the line into practicing law without a license.

-Connie Macias, is our paralegal here at Inland Empire Law Group, and has been with us for many years.
+Connie Macias is our paralegal here at Inland Empire Law Group, and has been with us for many years.
 She does a great job and we are glad to have her assistance on our cases.
 If you have any questions about paralegals, get in touch with our team in Victorville or Rancho Cucamonga today!